Heat Pump Rate

 It applies to all the electricity you use in your home from November 1 through April 30 .
 The reduced rate provides a lower distribution charge during the winter heating season.

-- If your heat pump was installed in your home through a Mass Save program in 2019 or later, and you’re on a residential electric rate, you may be automatically enrolled in this reduced rate.
-Most customers will see this new rate on their bill starting in November 2025—no action is needed on your part.
-We’ll send you a notification by the end of October to confirm your enrollment.
+If your heat pump was installed in your home through a Mass Save program in 2019 or later, and you’re on a residential electric rate, you may be automatically enrolled in this reduced rate.
+You will see this new rate on your bill starting in November 2025—no action is needed on your part.
+You will receive notification via email, text or printed letter to confirm your enrollment.

-- We expect most eligible customers to be enrolled automatically.
-If you do not receive an auto-enrollment confirmation from us by the end of October and believe you should qualify, we’ll make it easy to sign up.
-Enrollment details will be announced soon.
+We expect most eligible customers to be enrolled automatically.
+If you do not receive an auto-enrollment confirmation from us and believe you should qualify, we’ll make it easy to sign up.
+Please see our heat pump enrollment page for the application form and more details.

 No. Currently, the heat pump rate is only available to residential electric customers who use a heat pump to heat all or part of their home.